Xele02/UMO/README.md

 * Main menu : Only Music button works.
 * Music menu : Scroll to select music and select number of diva.
 * Diva select menu : Selection of diva & costume.
-* Rhythm Game : No gameplay, some song can crash or load, or bug can happen.
-Movie video used in some song not implemented.
-Some shader not implemented yet.
+* Rhythm Game : No gameplay (planned for 0.4).
+Songs where checked and should be bug free.
+Valkyrie / diva mode and note display planned for 0.3.

 # Requirement

 * Unity version 2018.4.23f1 or 2018.4.24f1
 * The game data dump with android and db directories.
 Game can load from encrypted or decrypted bundle, with name format like bundle.xab, bundle.xab.decrypted, bundle!sxxxxxxz!.xab, bundle!sxxxxxxz!.xab.decrypted.
+Check the Tools directory to get the game data (this method can stop working anytime).
 * **For linux user** : Install vlc to have libvlc 3.0 avaiable :
   * Ubuntu : ```apt-get install vlc```
-  * To check it'sok : ```/sbin/ldconfig -p | grep vlc``` should show libvlc and libvlccore.
+  * To check it's working : ```/sbin/ldconfig -p | grep vlc``` should show libvlc and libvlccore.

 # Installation